5 SECRETS LOTTERIES DON’T WANT YOU TO KNOW ABOUT SCRATCH OFFS

-What are the NJ Powerball Draw Times?
+When are the NJ Powerball Draw Times?

+New Jersey Powerball drawings are held every Monday, Wednesday and Saturday at 10:59 pm ET.
 Sales cut-off time is 9:59 pm ET the day of the drawing.
 Approximately 1 hour prior to draw time.

 |Monday||10:59 pm ET|